-Resign if you love Nigeria, Fayose tells Buhari - Nigeria Today
+Resign if You Love Nigeria, Fayose Tells Buhari - Nigeria Today

-The governor said fighting corruption was not limited to discovering large sums of money here and there, but doing the right thing at the right time.
+Fayose reportedly said that fighting corruption was not limited to discovering large sums of money here and there, but doing the right thing at the right time.

+“There are many governments in one and they are clueless.
+We need an active president, going by our numerous challenges.
+How long will Nigerians wait for an incapacitated president?
-”We can not wait again for somebody to hold us to ransom.
-I don’t have any bad blood against Buhari

-Osinbajo has no powers without the president.
-He owes us the duty to tell us the state of his health,” the governor said.
+”We cannot wait again for somebody to hold us to ransom.
+I don’t have any bad blood against Buhari; Osinbajo has no powers without the president.
+He owes us the duty to tell us the state of his health.”

 On the performance of the economy, Fayose said it had gone from bad to worse.

-On insecurity in Nigeria, Fayose said more people had been killed by insurgents and herdsmen than in any other period in the history of Nigeria.

-He wondered why no Fulani herdsmen had been arrested and prosecuted despite the atrocities perpetrated across the country.

-The post Resign if you love Nigeria, Fayose tells Buhari appeared first on Vanguard News.
+The post Resign if You Love Nigeria, Fayose Tells Buhari appeared first on SIGNAL.

 Do you something awesome to share with the world?
 Click here to share